Coordinator, Multicultural Outreach and Prevention

 The position may require working at least one evening per week.

-Ph.D. or Psy.D in Clinical or Counseling Psychology; or Master's degree in Social Work, Counseling, Psychology or a related field;
+Ph.D. or Psy.D in Clinical or Counseling Psychology; or Master's Degree in Social Work or Counseling;

-Current licensure in Virginia (or ability to obtain licensure within 6 months of hire) as a psychologist, licensed social worker, or counselor;
+Current independent licensure in Virginia (or ability to obtain licensure within 3 months of hire) as a psychologist, licensed social worker, or counselor.
+Please note: Virginia does not require post-doctoral hours to obtain licensure as a psychologist;

 Experience with brief psychotherapy and group psychotherapy;